dagronf/DSFAttributedStringBuilder/README.md

 }
 ```

+# Installation

+## Using Swift PM

+Just add `https://github.com/dagronf/DSFAttributedStringStream` to your project.

+## Direct

+Add `Sources/DSFAttributedStringStream/DSFAttributedStringStream.swift` to your project

 # API and usage

-Just add `DSFAttributedStringStream.swift` to your project

 ## Adding text and images